 Many diseases and conditions can contribute to elevated liver enzymes.
 Your doctor determines the cause by reviewing your medications, your signs and symptoms and, in some cases, other tests and procedures.

-If a blood test reveals you have elevated liver enzymes, ask your doctor about what your test results might mean.
-Your doctor may suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.
+If a blood test reveals you have elevated liver enzymes, ask your doctor what the results might mean.
+Your doctor might suggest you undergo other tests and procedures to determine what's causing your elevated liver enzymes.

 - Friedman LS.
 Approach to the patient with abnormal liver and biochemical function tests. https://www.uptodate.com/contents/search.
 Accessed Jan.
 17, 2020.